-In the experiment described here we tested two preparations of the EG95 antigen produced in Morocco for their ability to prevent cystic vchir occcosis in sheep following a challenge infection with E. granulosus eggs.
-Bo n preparations achieved a statistically significant 100% protection against a challence infection with E. granulosus eggs in comparison with non-vaccinated controls.
-C. preparation was a monovalent vaccine with ISA 11R oil adjuvant.
-The second prepartion was a combination EG95 together with five Result obtained by that both monovalent and multivalent preparations clostridia antigens. are safe in livestock and efficacious with moderate local inflammation and transient hyperthermia following the varchastions. echinococcosis is The impact of cystic principally on public heran, more than it is for livestock health/production.
+In the experiment described here we tested two preparations of the EG95 antigen produced in Morocco for their ability to prevent cystic echinococcosis in sheep following a challenge infection with E. granulosus eggs.
+Both preparations achieved a statistically significant 100% protection against a challenge infection with E. granulosus eggs in comparison with non-vaccinated controls.
+One preparation was a monovalent vaccine with ISA 11R oil adjuvant.
+The second preparation was a combination EG95 together with five clostridia antigens.
+Result obtained show that both monovalent and multivalent preparations are safe in livestock and efficacious with moderate local inflammation and transient hyperthermia following the vaccinations.
+The impact of cystic echinococcosis is principally on public health, more than it is for livestock health/production.
 For this reason there is little incentive for livestock's breeders to purchase/use a monovalent vaccine.
-However, vaccination against clostridial diseases in sheep is very common in Morocco and regular programs of clostridial vaccination are carried out in many sheep rearing regions of the world.
+However, vaccination against clostridial diseases in sheep is common in Morocco and regular programs of clostridial vaccination are carried out in many sheep rearing regions of the world.
 For this reason, a combination clostridial/EG95 vaccine would allow livestock owners to prevent important diseases of economic importance while at the same time helping to reduce transmission of an important zoonotic disease.